Michael Jordan: 23XI Racing

 On September 21, 2020, Jordan and NASCAR driver Denny Hamlin announced they would be fielding a NASCAR Cup Series team with Bubba Wallace driving, beginning competition in the 2021 season.
 On October 22, the team's name was confirmed to be 23XI Racing (pronounced twenty-three eleven) and the team's entry would bear No. 23.
 After the team's inaugural season, it added a second car with No. 45, driven by Kurt Busch in 2022 and Tyler Reddick in 2023.
-As of the end of the 2022 season, 23XI Racing has won three races, two by Wallace and one by Busch.
+Ty Gibbs, John Hunter Nemechek, and Daniel Hemric also drove for 23XI as substitutes during the 2022 season.
+The team fielded a third car, No. 67, driven by Travis Pastrana in the 2023 Daytona 500.
+Reddick won the 2024 NASCAR Cup Series regular season championship, the first for the team.
+23XI Racing acquired a third charter from the defunct Stewart-Haas Racing, the No. 35 driven by Riley Herbst beginning in 2025.
+Jordan, Hamlin, and his team, along with Front Row Motorsports sued NASCAR in October 2024 over the new charter agreements.

 Personal life

-Jordan is the fourth of five children.
-He has two older brothers, Larry Jordan and James R. Jordan Jr., one older sister, Deloris, and one younger sister, Roslyn.
-James retired in 2006 as the command sergeant major of the 35th Signal Brigade of the XVIII Airborne Corps in the U.S. Army.
-Jordan's nephew through Larry, Justin Jordan, played NCAA Division I basketball for the UNC Greensboro Spartans and is a scout for the Charlotte Hornets.